Broadway Production (1963)

 Bruce Prochnik, playing the title role, was another London replacement who came to Broadway in the role he had played in London.
 Prior to playing the role on Broadway, Prochnik had played Oliver in a 13-part British television dramatization of the Dickens novel.
 In that television production, Willoughby Goddard played Mr. Bumble, the same character he would play in the Broadway production of the musical.
 Goddard seems not to have appeared in the London production of the musical.

-In the song list for the production, the character called Mrs. Corney in the cast list was referred to as Widow Corney.
+The character called Mrs. Corney in the cast list was referred to as Widow Corney in the list of musical numbers.

 Some online sources report 8 previews.
-According to Variety, however, there were 14, starting on Tuesday, December 25, 1962 — 6 previews during the first week, and 8 during the second week.
+According to Variety, however, there were 14, starting on Tuesday, December 25, 1962.
+There were 6 previews during the first week, and 8 during the second week.
+Variety was sometimes mistaken about such matters, but the paper seems to have been correct on this.

 The production had originally been scheduled to open on Thursday, December 27.
 Producer David Merrick postponed the opening till Sunday, January 6, in the hope that the strike against New York newspapers that was then in progress would be resolved by that date.
 It wasn't.